Orkut: Origins

-Orkut was quietly launched on January 22, 2004 by Google.
-Orkut Büyükkökten, a Turkish software engineer, developed it as an independent project while working at Google.
+Orkut was quietly launched on January 22, 2004, by Orkut Büyükkökten, a Turkish software engineer, who developed it as an independent project while working at Google.
 While previously working for Affinity Engines, he had developed a similar system, InCircle, intended for use by university alumni groups.
 In late June 2004, Affinity Engines filed suit against Google, claiming that Büyükkökten and Google had based Orkut on InCircle code.
 The allegation is based on the presence of 9 identical bugs in Orkut that also existed in InCircles.

 Redesigns

 First redesign

 On August 25, 2007, Orkut announced a redesign and the new UI contained round corners and soft colors, including small logotype at upper left corner.
 By August 30, 2007, most users on Orkut could see changes on their profile pages as per the new redesign.
 On August 31, 2007, Orkut announced its new features including improvements to the way you view your friends, 9 rather than 8 of your friends displayed on your homepage and profile page and basic links to your friends' content right under their profile picture as you browse through their different pages.
 It also announced the initial release of Orkut in 6 new languages: Hindi, Bengali, Marathi, Tamil, Kannada and Telugu.
 Profile editing could then take place by clicking the settings button under the user profile photo (or alternatively, clicking the blue settings link at the top of any page).

 On September 4, 2007, Orkut announced that user would be able to see an "Updates from your friends" box on the homepage, where it would be possible to obtain real-time updates when friends made changes to their profiles, photos and videos.
 Moreover, in case someone wanted to keep some information on their profile private, Orkut added an opt-out button on the settings page.
 Scraps were also HTML-enabled letting users post videos or pictures.
 On November 8, 2007, Orkut greeted its Indian users Happy Diwali by allowing them to change their Orkut look to a Diwali-flavored reddish theme.
 On April Fools' Day 2008, Orkut temporarily changed its name on its webpage to yogurt, apparently as a prank.
 On June 2, 2008, Orkut launched its theming engine with a small set of default themes.
 Photo tagging also was available.